-Once logged in, you’ll see a list of locales.
-We’ll use Peruvian Spanish as an example on this page.
+We’ll use Peruvian Spanish (and some others) as an example on this page.

 translate.wordpress.org organizes translations in projects and sub-projects so that you could have, for example, the “WordPress” project and a sub-project for every version, as seen in the example below.

 If this is your first time translating for the WordPress project, we recommend you start by translating the WordPress project by clicking the “WordPress” tab in the darker gray navigation bar.